geylduron/django-cms-101/themes-101/script/1_installation.rst

 Install django CMS
 ------------------

-We want to install it manually so you can get an overview of the entire installation process.
-You can also use the `djangocms-installer <https://github.com/nephila/djangocms-installer>`_ or `Aldryn <aldryn.com>`_ to get started very quickly.
+django CMS is based on Django.
+So you can make use of everything that Django provides.
+You can easily implement your own Django apps into django CMS and vice-versa.
+We will not cover this in that tutorial, but it is worth mentioning.

-Go to `docs.django-cms.org <http://docs.django-cms.org/en/develop/>`_ and click
+Let's install django CMS into our Django setup.
+Go to `docs.django-cms.org
-on **How-to guides** and choose **Installing django CMS by hand**.
+<http://docs.django-cms.org/en/develop/>`_, click on **How-to guides**
+and choose **Installing django CMS by hand**.

 Follow the provided instructions to achieve the *bare minimum*: